 In our RxSignal analysis, we identified the adverse events listed below as serious safety issues that have not been identified on the drug’s label in either the Warnings & Precautions or Adverse Reactions from Clinical Trial Experience sections.
 Any of these adverse reactions may trigger further FDA safety reviews.

-Using FAERS data (from 11/01/1997 to 12/31/2012), aggregated and standardized by the AdverseEvent RxFilter process, we identified 4,512 reports of pancreatitis and 14 cases of elevated pancreatic enzyme levels where incretin mimetics were listed as the primary suspect.
-Of these cases, we identified 2,478 hospitalizations and 113 patient deaths where incretin mimetics were indicated as the primary suspect.
+Using FAERS data (from 11/01/1997 to 12/31/2012), aggregated and standardized by the AdverseEvent RxFilter process, we identified 41,150 serious adverse events which listed exenatide as the primary suspect drug.
+Of these cases, we identified 2,487 cases of pancreatitis.
+We identified 5,093 hospitalizations and 579 patient deaths where exenatide was indicated as the primary suspect.

-Note: This analysis does not take into account the number of patients taking each medication.
-In order to calculate the total number of patients experiencing pancreatitis or elevated pancreatic enzyme levels, we aggregated reports listing the following adverse events: MedDRA Preferred Terms: Autoimmune pancreatitis, pancreatitis acute, pancreatitis acute, pancreatitis bacterial, pancreatitis chronic, pancreatitis haemorrhagic, pancreatitis necrotizing, pancreatitis, pancreatic enzyme abnormality, pancreatic enzymes abnormal, and pancreatic enzymes increased.
+Note: This analysis does not take into account the total number of patients taking each medication.
+In order to calculate the number of cases of pancreatitis, we aggregated reports listing the following adverse events: MedDRA Preferred Terms: Pancreatitis, pancreatitis acute.